Cheonggu: Ancient accounts

 "The foreign Land of Blue Hills (Cheonggu) lies to the east outside the nation (China)."

 Another record found in Shanhaijing claims that Cheonggu was located to the north of "Gunja country (君子國)" meaning "country of the enlightened", a name given by the Chinese to the area of Silla due to its enlightenment in Chinese culture, an allusion to Confucius ideology.
 Due to the mentioning of it being located in the east of China and above Silla (Gunja), many modern historians suggest that the exact location of Cheonggu to be somewhere in lower Manchuria or just above the Korean peninsula.
 Judging by the nuance of the records, it can also be deduced that Cheonggu was not part of China's jurisdiction and was not part of the sino-centric sphere.
-Some historians have suggested Gojoseon (known as simply Joseon in ancient records) as the location of Cheonggu.
+Some historians have suggested Old Chosŏn (known as simply Joseon in ancient records) as the location of Cheonggu.
 However, the name of Joseon was introduced separately in the same record and may be considered as a different area.

 On the other hand, several sources allude to the inner Korean peninsula as the location of Cheonggu as evident in the Samguk sagi.